 Hairstylist Jennifer MacDougall recommends these strips for beginners.
 “You don’t have to worry about burning yourself," she said.
 "That’s one of the biggest things that someone can do if they don’t know how to do this themselves.”

 A pre-waxed strip may not be suitable for the insides of nostrils, but Yoffee Nose Wax makes it simple to remove hair up there.
 The unisex product, made with natural beeswax, comes with an easy-to-use applicator.
 Spread the "gum-like" wax on the applicator and insert it directly into the nostril for about 90 seconds before removing for best results, says MacDougall.

 This is a favorite of makeup artist Daniel Chinchilla.
 To use, rub the strip between your hands to warm it up, press it onto the skin in the direction of hair growth and pull the hair directly out of the root.

-This inexpensive wax strip kit is on sale for just $2 and comes with 40 strips and six finishing wipes.
+This inexpensive wax strip kit is under $10 and comes with 40 strips and six finishing wipes.
 Veet’s formula locks around the smallest of hairs — they can be as short as 1/16 of an inch.
 The ready-to-use strips can also be used on any part of your body.
-However, there is a separate option specifically for underarm, bikini and face.
+However, there is a separate option specifically for your underarms, bikini and face.

 While an epilator isn’t a wax, it also removes hair directly from the root.
 But, it takes a bit longer to use than wax, so it's only good for those capable of enduring a bit more discomfort.
 An Amazon bestseller, the Philips Satinelle Epilator grips and removes even the shortest hairs on either wet or dry skin.

 Best depilatory creams

 Unlike waxing, which can be uncomfortable if you have a low threshold for pain, depilatory creams are painless.
-They can get messy, but they are usually pretty inexpensive.
+They can get messy, but are usually pretty inexpensive.

 The creams work by dissolving hair at or just below the surface of the skin, making it easy to wash away.
 Make sure your skin doesn't react poorly to depilatory cream by testing it out on a small patch of hair.
 The effectiveness of the cream may also vary depending on the amount of hair and hair type.